Zhi0467/Zhi0467.github.io/_pages/about.md

 Bio
 ------
 Hi!
-I'm an undergraduate student majoring in mathematics, from [*the school of gifted young at USTC*](http://en.scgy.ustc.edu.cn), my name is Zhi (志), you can simply call me Z. I'm honored to be supervised by [Difan Zou](https://difanzou.github.io) (learning theory, grokking), [Andrés R. Vindas Meléndez](https://math.hmc.edu/arvm/) (algebraic combinatorics), and [Quan Wen](http://www.wenlab.org) (neuroscience, undergrad thesis)!
+I'm an undergraduate student majoring in mathematics, from [*the school of gifted young at USTC*](http://en.scgy.ustc.edu.cn), my name is Zhi (志), you can simply call me Z. I'm honored to be supervised by [Difan Zou](https://difanzou.github.io) (grokking [@HKU](http://Zhi0467.github.io/files/hku_cer.pdf).), [Andrés R. Vindas Meléndez](https://math.hmc.edu/arvm/) (algebraic combinatorics @Berkeley), and [Quan Wen](http://www.wenlab.org) (neuroscience @USTC)!

 I'm actively seeking for opportunities to continue my study as a PhD student!

 Research Interests
 ------
 I'm interested in using mathematics to unveil and understand the complexity in both artificial and biological computation models.
-- *Learning theory*, emergent behaviors (e.g. grokking), learning regimes, feature learning, and properties of weight matrices needed for generalizable learning.
+- *Learning theory*, emergent behaviors (e.g. grokking), learning regimes and dynamics, feature learning, and properties of weight matrices needed for generalizable learning.
-- *computational and mathematical neuroscience.*
+- *computational neuroscience.*

 Besides, I'm also generally interested in analysis and optimization.

 Publications
 ------
-Currently working on two papers.
+Currently working on two papers in grokking and algebraic combinatorics.
+Feel free to contact me for drafts!

 Personal Interests
 ------